Electronic properties, correlated topology and Green's function zeros: Hall Conductivity

 Here, $\mathcal{G}$ denotes the set of degenerate ground states, and $|\mathcal{G}|$ stands for the ground states degeneracy.
 In addition, $E_g, E_m$ and $N_g, N_m$ stand for the eigenvalues of the many-body Hamiltonian and the fermion number operator of many-body eigenstates $|g\rangle$ and $|m\rangle$, respectively.
 The current operators $\bm{j}_\vq$ always contain the same amount of fermion creation and annihilation operators.
 As a consequence, any excited state $|m\rangle$ which satisfies $\langle g | j^i_{\vq} | m\rangle \neq 0$ must have the same fermion number eigenvalue ($N_g = N_m$).
 Hence, the chemical potential $\mu$ does not show up in the denominator.
 If the ground states $|g\rangle$ remain unchanged when varying $\mu$ (which is true for a charge gapped system), Eq.~\ref{eqn:chi-spec-decomp} will also remain unchanged, regardless of whether the Green's function zeros are at the Fermi level or not.
-In the mean time, the diamagnetic response tensors $\mathcal{D}_{ij}$ and $\mathcal{D}'_{ij}(\vq)$ are directly determined by the ground state expectation values of fermionic operator products, which are unchanged if the ground state remains the same while changing $\mu$.
+Meanwhile, the diamagnetic response tensors $\mathcal{D}_{ij}$ and $\mathcal{D}'_{ij}(\vq)$ are directly determined by the ground state expectation values of fermionic operator products, which are unchanged if the ground state remains the same while changing $\mu$ even if it passes through zeros.
 As a consequence, the conductivity tensor will not be changed as well.
-However, the value of $N_3$ can be changed by varying chemical potential due to the presence of zeros of the Green's functions, which can occur even if the ground state is unaffected; this is consistent with the discussion in Ref.~\cite{Phillips2023}.
+This is despite the fact that (i) the value of $N_3$ can be changed by varying chemical potential across zero bands.
+The variation of $N_3$ for the Hatsugai-Kohomoto model is shown numerically in Fig.~\ref{Fig:N3Variation}, and occurs even if the ground state is unaffected; and (ii) $\sigma_{xy}$ must receive contributing terms from zeros that must be properly accounted for.
+We infer this from our numerical evaluation of $N_3$ for the HK model in Fig.~\ref{Fig:N3Variation} as well as Eqs.~\ref{eqn:sigma-G-Lambda0},~\ref{eqn:N3expression},~\ref{eqn:sigma-xy-N3-relation})in analogy to the total charge in Eq.~\ref{ParticleNumberCount}.
+With these fully gauge invariant calculations, we have thus demonstrated how zero contributions to both the total charge and Hall conductivity can be properly accounted for, while at the same time, the physical observable itself remains invariant under chemical potential variations within the Mott gap.
+We stress that our emphasis here is not the distinctness between the Hall conductivity and $N_3$ per se~\cite{Phillips2023} but on the behavior of the Hall conductivity itself.